asimzz/steam/README.md

 Official implementation of [**"Is Multilingual LLM Watermarking Truly Multilingual?
 A Simple Back-Translation Solution"**](https://arxiv.org/abs/2510.18019).

-In this work, we introduce STEAM (Simple Translation-Enhanced Approach for Multilingual watermarking), a novel defense mechanism designed to enhance the robustness of LLM watermarks against translation-based attacks
+In this work, we introduce STEAM (Simple Translation-Enhanced Approach for Multilingual watermarking), a novel defense mechanism designed to enhance the robustness of LLM watermarks against translation-based attacks.

----

----
+The work was supported by [Parameter Lab](https://parameterlab.de), which provided the compute resources and covered the API costs of large language models.

 ## Table of Contents